Boxing Day Sale: Get a Further 10% off ALL Products, No Promo Code Needed.

 Do CPAP masks work?

-CPAP masks are proven to be one of the most effective solutions to treating sleep apnea.
-They work by directing the air that comes from a CPAP machine into your throat, and as a result preventing the airway from closing.
+CPAP masks are proven to be one of the most effective solutions to treating sleep apnoea.
+They work by directing the air that comes from a CPAP machine into your throat, and as a result, preventing the airway from closing.
 With the extensive range of masks and machines available, features such as advanced algorithms, humidifiers and modern mask technologies will allow you to have a comfortable and effective CPAP experience.

 Almost all masks are compatible with any machine, allowing you to mix and match your selection to fit your specific needs.
-It might be important to note that the exception to this rule is the the ResMed AirMini, which is only compatible with the ResMed AirFit P10, F20 and N20, as well as the AirTouch F20 ResMed mask.
+It might be important to note that the exception to this rule is the ResMed AirMini, which is only compatible with the ResMed AirFit P10, F20 and N20, as well as the AirTouch F20 ResMed mask.

-To learn more about how CPAP masks work and the features to look for in each product, check out our resources page.
+To learn more about how CPAP masks work and the features to look in each product, check out our resources page.

 How long do CPAP masks last?